rohit-patil-97/Ecommerce-Frontend/README.md

 -

 ## how to start
-- After conplete the all instalation successfully just enter command npm start
+- After complete the all installation successfully just enter command npm start
 - before run project make sure that you have run you backend project which run on localhost:4000 or setup the firebase
 - after doing all necessory setup just run the npm run dev for run project